 Why Companies Used an RFP Process

-Many companies conducted an RFP process with earnestness and pure intentions.
-Those companies expected – and sometimes found – a hidden gem of a vendor in their search.
+Many companies conducted the process with earnestness and pure intentions.
+They expected – and sometimes found – a hidden gem of a vendor.

-The original intent of an RFP process was certainly admirable: conduct a candidate review that would be objective, impartial, and efficient.
-But, something went horribly wrong.
-RFP processes are not reducing risk for companies and increasing their chances of success in finding an outsourcing partner.
+The original intent was certainly admirable: to conduct a candidate review that was objective, impartial and efficient.
+But something went horribly wrong.
+RFP processes do not reduce risk for companies or increase their chances of success in finding a quality outsourcing partner

 RFPs Are Time Consuming

 The RFP process takes too long.
-Companies usually build the requirements, evaluation methodology, and potential bidder search strategy from scratch.
-After these items are created, you must send out an invitation to bid to potential vendors and issue an RFP.
-Then, you must receive and respond to vendor questions about the RFP in an orderly manner, Finally - you must to wait to receive, then evaluate the responses.
+Companies usually build the requirements, evaluation methodology and potential bidder search strategy from scratch.
+Next, they must send out an invitation to bid to potential vendors and issue an RFP, then reply to questions about the RFP in an orderly manner.
+Finally, they must wait to receive and then evaluate the vendors’ responses.

 Modern businesses need to be nimble.
-That need to be nimble extends to deploying a software development team for mission critical software.
+That includes the ability to deploy a development team for mission-critical software.
 B2B companies, for example, are usually part of a supply chain.
-No company in that chain can wait while other parts of the chain go through a lengthy vendor selection process - THEN wait on needed software to be developed by the selected vendor.
+No company in that chain can wait while other parts of the chain go through a lengthy vendor selection process – then wait again while the required software is developed.
 Too often, incumbent software development providers are chosen by default, because it’s the only way to get through a selection process quickly enough.

 RFPs are Expensive

-The RFP process is expensive to the customer because of your internal team’s time commitment to develop and evaluate.
-But RFPs are expensive to potential bidders too.
-Have NO doubt... vendor-incurred expenses will make their way into the price you pay for the goods or services you procure in an RFP.
-Think about the math: If 5 vendors submit bid responses to your RFP or RFQ, one wins your business, then 80% of total vendor time has been wasted.
-Many subject matter experts on the vendor side have been diverted from revenue generating activity.
-That’s a double-hit for the losing vendor: wasted energy on a sale that didn’t transpire AND billable hours that weren’t achieved.
+The RFP process is expensive to you, as the customer, because of your internal team’s time commitment to develop and evaluate.
+But RFPs are expensive to potential bidders, too.
+Have no doubt, vendor-incurred expenses will make their way into the price you pay for the goods or services you procure in an RFP.

-As a customer you may not pay directly for the wasted time but all customers pay indirectly.
-Vendors who participate in RFPs as a normal course of business maintain the overhead cost of bid response teams.
+You may not pay directly for the wasted time, but all customers pay indirectly.
+Vendors who participate in RFPs as a normal course of business maintain the overhead cost of bid-response teams.

 The Best Software Development Companies Don’t Respond

-“If you build it, they will come” just doesn’t hold water.
-Just because you put out an RFP, doesn’t mean the best provider will respond.
-You may never MEET - let alone choose – the best-fit partner using a traditional RFP process.
+“If you build it, they will come” just doesn’t hold water here.
+Putting out an RFP doesn’t mean the best provider will respond.
+You may never meet – let alone choose – the best-fit partner using a traditional RFP process.

-Wrong Vendors Respond.
-Finally, we find that too many vendors who respond to RFP are the exact kind of company you would never want to partner with!
-Some will made grand promises but don’t have the real experience or depth of technical talent to get the job done.
+The wrong vendors respond: In our experience, too many vendors who respond to RFPs are the exact kind of company you would never want to partner with!
+Some will make grand promises but don’t have the real experience or depth of technical talent to get the job done.

-It might surprise you to learn the requirements in your RFPs may not really support your goal of landing the best software development outsourcing vendor to accomplish what you need.
-In our experience, we regularly see companies make these mistakes.
+It might surprise you to learn the written requirements in your RFPs may not accurately support your goals.
+We regularly see companies that make these mistakes:

-Describe the legacy system.
-We often see that companies will tend to create a specification that mirrors an existing solution.
-Rather than focusing on the business goals and partnering with an innovative software development partner, the specifications in the RFP are tedious – and perhaps even restrictive thereby disqualifying creative solutions before you ever hear about them.
+Describing the legacy system: Companies tend to create a specification that mirrors an existing solution.
+Rather than focusing on the business goals and partnering with an innovative software development team, the specifications in the RFP are tedious – and perhaps even restrictive – thereby disqualifying creative solutions before you ever hear about them.

-No expression of vision and business objectives.
-The software solution you ultimately want developed should be aligned with a larger company vision and business objectives.
-If you can’t express these - then you aren’t ready to send out an RFP.
-A good vendor partner will want to understand “the WHY” behind your company’s RFP.
-Your business objectives for the software solution should result in measure outcomes (benefits) that your organization receives from successfully developed software.
+No expression of vision and business objectives: The software solution you ultimately want developed should be aligned with a larger company vision and business objectives.
+If you can’t express these, you aren’t ready to send out an RFP.
+A good vendor partner will want to understand the “why” behind your company’s RFP.
+Your business objectives should result in measurable outcomes (benefits) your organization receives from successfully developed software.
 RFP requirements must describe these expected outcomes.

-Boil the Ocean.
-Companies will also try to cover every conceivable base of current, future, and potential future need; they try to “boil the ocean” with their requirements.
-If indeed a vendor can respond with a solution, it will be far more expensive than what is really needed.
+Boiling the ocean: Companies will also try to cover every conceivable base of current, future, and potential future need: trying to “boil the ocean” with their requirements.
+If a bidder can respond with a solution, it will be far more expensive than what is really needed.
 Some very innovative software development companies with exciting new ideas simply cannot afford to respond to big RFPs.
 The result: your company may unintentionally exclude the potential perfect-fit vendor.

-Too Restrictive.
-Be careful not to make your solution parameters too narrow – especially architectural requirements.
-A key reason that your company may choose to outsource software development is to tap into expertise that doesn’t exist within your staff.
-Give RFP respondents the flexibility to describe creative solutions to your needs… you may be pleasantly surprised!
+Too restrictive: Be careful not to make your solution parameters too narrow – especially architectural requirements.
+A key reason your company may choose to outsource software development is to tap into expertise that doesn’t exist within your staff.
+Give RFP respondents the flexibility to describe creative solutions to your needs.
+You may be pleasantly surprised!

 The Selection Methodology is Flawed

-Effective vendor vetting has science behind it, You would never think of writing your own IQ test, why would you try to cobble together a vendor evaluation by yourself?
+Effective vetting has science behind it.
+You would never think of writing your own IQ test – why would you try to cobble together a vendor evaluation by yourself?
 We see first-hand that company employees who write code well don’t necessarily know how to create a good vendor assessment.